-The following post was written nearly four years ago by Drew Durniak to salute politician, feminist and Villager Bella Abzug.
-She is also featured in our newly launched Civil Rights Map.
-She was an outspoken advocate to the Equal Rights Amendment and co-founded the organization Women Strike for Peace.
-She was also one of the first members of Congress to support lesbian and gay rights.
+Politician, feminist and Villager Bella Abzug is featured in our Civil Rights Map.
+An outspoken advocate to the Equal Rights Amendment and co-founder or the organization Women Strike for Peace, she was also one of the first members of Congress to support lesbian and gay rights.

-As New York City contends with the volatile 2013 Mayoral campaign, we note that ninety-three years ago today Bella Savitzky Abzug was born in the Bronx to Jewish immigrants from Russia.
+Bella Savitzky Abzug (July 24, 1920 – March 31, 1998) was born in the Bronx to Jewish immigrants from Russia.
 She would become a US congresswoman, leading voice for women’s rights, and candidate for New York City mayor and US senator.
 For many years, she was also a Village resident.

 The Times noted that “she opposed the Vietnam War, championed what was then called women’s liberation and was one of the first to call for the impeachment of President Richard M. Nixon.
 Long after it ceased to be fashionable, she called her politics radical…Bella Abzug was a founding feminist, and an enduring one.
 In the movement’s giddy, sloganeering early days, Ms. Abzug was, like Betty Friedan and Gloria Steinem, an icon, the hat bobbing before the cameras at marches and rallies. ”